-Sweet bites are soft lemon-scented fritters to prepare for Carnival, a night with friends, Sunday dessert, festive occasions, or simply when we crave something delicious.
-These leavened dough treats are very easy to make; the dough is quickly prepared and does not require much handling or long rising times.
-We can customize the sweet bites as we like, adding cocoa, liqueur, almond flour, coconut flour, etc., to the dough.
-They will delight children and more.
+Sweet bites are super soft lemon-scented fritters to prepare for Carnival or a night with friends, as a Sunday dessert or for celebrations; or whenever we simply crave something delicious.
+These leavened dough treats are very easy; the dough is made quickly and requires little handling or long rising times.
+We can customize the sweet bites as we like, by adding cocoa, liqueur, almond flour, coconut flour, etc., to the dough… They will bring joy to children and not only.

 - Rest time: 3 Hours